Your Baby at 31 Weeks Pregnant

 Go slow.
 Don't worry, however, if your baby seems less active as the weeks progress.
 In fact, less-frequent movement now means she's right on track (assuming you are counting 10 movements in an hour or two each day).
 Her movements are simply becoming less erratic and more organized; also, there's not as much room in your uterus as there was just a few weeks ago.

-Measuring up.
-Your baby is about 11.2 inches long from crown to rump (17 inches stretched out) and weighs about 3.3 pounds.
-She's been in the fetal position, with her legs tucked, for a few weeks now.
-She'll put on another 2 pounds this month, and just nine weeks, she'll be ready for a face-to-face meeting with you.
+Get ready, get set.
+Your baby has been in a curled up position for a few weeks now.
+She'll put on another 2 pounds this month, and in just nine weeks, she'll be ready for a face-to-face meeting with you.

 Your Pregnancy at 31 Weeks

+Losing your breath?
 That's because your ever-expanding uterus is pushing your diaphragm into your lungs.
-If you're carrying low, consider yourself lucky — women carrying high have an even harder time breathing.
-If you find you're huffing and puffing, slow down and take a few deep breaths.
+If you're carrying low, consider yourself lucky — women carrying high have a much tougher time breathing.
+If you find yourself huffing and puffing, slow down and take a few deep breaths.
 Toward the end of your pregnancy (around week 37 or 38), you may get a break as your baby drops down into your pelvis, easing up on your diaphragm and lungs.

+Choosing child care.
 Whether you're considering a nanny, day care, or care from a relative, start researching and interviewing prospective choices now.
-Even if you're not going to need full-time care, you'll probably want to gather a few babysitter recommendations for special occasions.
+Even if you're not going to need full-time care, you may want to gather a few babysitter recommendations for special occasions.